Three Feet High To Quixel

 Not only did we meet his design with pixel perfection, but we added our own flair of interactivity and responsiveness.
 We really took Rob’s portfolio site to the next level.

-The result was a website that was not just a portfolio, but something that became a talking point with our existing and soon-to-be-clients.
-To ‘Wow’ companies like Apple and Red Bull with a website that had very real-time and budget restrictions was a wondrous achievement that marked the beginning of an outstanding relationship between
+The result was a website that was not just a portfolio, but something that became a talking point with our existing and soon-to-be clients.
+To ‘Wow’ companies like Apple and Red Bull with a website that had very real-time and budget restrictions was a wondrous achievement that marked the beginning of an outstanding relationship between Creative Stack (previously BrandUP) and my companies.

 Rob was impressed with how we could handle his PSD to HTML/CSS and Backend needs, but he wanted to know if we handle a pipeline of projects.
 So, he started passing us more and more small websites and each time we went above and beyond.